Vaccine against pneumococcal disease

 Anxiety, irritability, crying, malaise, sleepiness, decreased appetite or feeling unwell for 1-2 days after vaccination occurs in some.
 It can be difficult to know if such symptoms are due to vaccine or something else.

 Short-term fever occurs in more than 1 in 10 and is more common when the vaccine is given with other vaccines.
-Fever above 39.5˚C occurs in less than 1 in 100, and it is recommended to contact a physician to clarify if there is another reason for the fever that requires treatment.
+Fever above 39˚C is uncommon, and it is recommended to contact a physician to clarify if there is another reason for the fever that requires treatment.

 The vaccine used is Prevenar 13.